Longhorns late push gives them top five recruiting class

-AUSTIN(KXAN)–A lot of the drama has been taken out of the start early national signing period with so many players having committed for months or even years.
-Texas added some drama on Tuesday when three of their 25 players that signed flipped their commitment.
+AUSTIN(KXAN) — A lot of the drama has been taken out of the start early national signing period with so many players having committed for months or even years.
+Texas added some drama on Wednesday when three of their 25 players that signed flipped their commitment.

 Westlake defensive end Ethan Burke was committed to Michigan but decided to stay home after receiving an offer from Texas just three days ago.
 Burke join Westlake teammate, offensive lineman Connor Robertson as part of this Texas class that is ranked 5th by 247sports.